miraclenagorom/Digital-Marketing-Analysis/README.md

 ### Project Overview

 This data analysis project aims to provide insight into the marketing metrics of a company across their social media platforms.
-By analyzing various aspects of the marketing data, we seek to identify trends, make data driven recommendations and gain a deeper understanding on the digital marketing performance across platforms.
+By analyzing various aspects of the marketing data, I identified the trends, made data driven recommendations and gained a deeper understanding on the digital marketing performance across platforms.

 ### Data Sources